RIDC MILL 19, HAZELWOOD, PA

-In 1915 the Ford Motor Company had an 180,000 square-foot factory built the corner of Baum Boulevard and Morewood Avenue in Pittsburgh’s Shadyside neighborhood.
+In 1915 the Ford Motor Company had a 180,000 square-foot factory built the corner of Baum Boulevard and Morewood Avenue in Pittsburgh’s Shadyside neighborhood.
 The factory was built as part of Ford’s plan to distribute automobile production across the country and around the world.
-Production continued there through 1932, when it transitioned into a sales, parts, and service branch of the company.
+Production continued there through 1932 when it transitioned into a sales, parts, and service branch of the company.
 Ford Motor Company sold the building in 1953.
 In the ensuing years the building was a motor supply warehouse and a clothing factory and housed various other businesses.
 The University of Pittsburgh Medical Center purchased the building with plans to turn it into a research laboratory.
 The building is undergoing a years-long three-phase restoration to transform it into a center for immunology and transplant research.

 Abmech Acquisitions, LLC has been awarded the contract to provide asbestos and lead abatement for this project.
-The National Park Service added the building to the National Register of Historical Places on November 23, 2018.
+The National Park Service added the building to the National Register of Historic Places on November 23, 2018.
 Abmech is pleased to be a part of the restoration and renovation of this important part of Pittsburgh’s colorful history as it transitions to the future.

 PSU EISENHOWER AUDITORIUM, STATE COLLEGE, PA

-ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement at the stage area of Penn State University’s Eisenhower Auditorium.
-The Auditorium is a professional world class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
+ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement of Phase 1 at the stage area & Phase 4 basement of Penn State University’s Eisenhower Auditorium.
+The Auditorium is a professional world-class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
 The auditorium, opened in 1974, hosts an average of 200 events each year and has welcomed famed artists and ensembles encompassing every genre of entertainment.

 WESTINGHOUSE ATOM SMASHER/PARTICLE ACCELERATOR, FOREST HILLS, PA